rocketbot-cl/sftp_/README.md

 Upload file to current directory

 4. Rename file
-Rename a file from the absolute path indicated.
-If another absolute path is placed, the command will move the file.
+Rename a file that is in the current directory

 5. Download file
 Download file from the current directory or from the specified absolute path